-&lt;sup>20 Although the principles in themselves already existed prior to the ratification of the UNFCCC, the Convention arguably had the effect of making them into general principles of international law.
-The polluter pays principle, for example, was developed by the OECD in the 1970s.
-See OECD, Recommendation of the Council of 26 May economic and fiscal instruments for the internalization of externalities, namely: the polluter pays principle, the preventive principle, the precautionary principle and the principle of common but differentiated responsibilities.
+In spite of that, the UNFCCC foresaw (and brought into the body of the Convention)3 all of the principles of environmental protection that are still employed to date, when devising new economic and fiscal instruments for the internalization of externalities, namely: the polluter pays principle, the preventive principle, the precautionary principle and the principle of common but differentiated responsibilities.

-87. These four principles have formed the basis of all the international environmental agreements, negotiated since and even before the admission of the UNFCCC.
+These four principles have formed the basis of all the international environmental agreements, negotiated since and even before the admission of the UNFCCC.
 They may therefore be considered the core principles of international environmental law, and of international environmental taxation.

 A1.2.
-The Kyoto Protocol and Emission Trading Systems (ETS)
+The Kyoto Protocol and Cap and Trade Systems

-88. The Kyoto Protocol was adopted only five years after the UNFCCC entered into force.
+The Kyoto Protocol was adopted only five years after the UNFCCC entered into force.
 It was clear in introducing a market-based approach for the reduction and control of greenhouse gases.
-The close proximity within which the UNFCCC and the Kyoto Protocol were ratified made it appear like trading in emissions permits was, at least in political terms, the only admissible instrument under the umbrella of the Convention.
+The close proximity within which the UNFCCC and the Kyoto Protocol were ratified made it appear like trading in emissions permits was, at least in political terms, the only admissible instrument under the umbrella of the Convention.4

-89. Because of that choice, many countries and regions introduced emissions trading system.
-The largest and most well-known emissions trading system is the one in the European Union, launched in January 2005, and herein referred to as the EU Emissions Trading Scheme (ETS) $\frac{23}{5}$
+Because of that choice, many countries and regions introduced cap-and-trade systems.
+The largest and most well-known emissions trading system is the one in the European Union, launched in January 2005, and herein referred to as the EU Emissions Trading Scheme (ETS).5

-90. The Kyoto Protocol was therefore partially responsible for disseminating ETS regimes as the staple policy instrument in carbon pricing, for over twenty years.
-In spite of that, some countries, particularly in the EU, employ a mixed policy approach to carbon pricing, through the introduction
+The Kyoto Protocol was therefore partially responsible for disseminating cap-and-trade regimes as the staple policy instrument in carbon pricing, for over twenty years.
+In spite of that, some countries, particularly in the EU, employ a mixed policy approach to carbon pricing, through the introduction of carbon taxes (i.e. Sweden, Denmark, Norway, Finland and the United Kingdom) and other types of environmental taxes (i.e. Spain, the Netherlands and others).